Click OK to log in and restart your reservation.

 Click Cancel to continue with your reservation without logging in.

 American Airlines Group Inc. has a strong and experienced Board of Directors.
-Members are elected annually and considered independent other than Chairman and Chief Executive Officer (CEO) W. Douglas Parker.
+Members are elected annually and considered independent other than Chairman W. Douglas Parker and Chief Executive Officer Robert D. Isom, Jr.

 Global Advisory and Asset Management Firm

 Former Chief Investment Officer

 The Vistria Group

 Former Executive Vice President of Enterprise Operations and Chief Financial Officer